-- The innate immune system (the first to act;), - barriers, Mechanical; skin, Chemical; acidic stomach, - Enzymes and anti-microbial peptides as defensins and surfactants - (Complements and cells) Cells are macrophages, neutrophils, basophils and eosinophils. - The complement system, also known as complement cascade, small proteins that are synthesized by the liver, and circulate in the blood as inactive precursors stimulated by one of several triggers, as microbes.
-It is a part of the immune system that enhances (complements) the ability of antibodies and phagocytic cells to clear microbes and damaged cells from an organism, promote inflammation, and attack the pathogen's cell membrane present and act the same in all people against general antigens (not specific). - it is monotonic; the same magnitude and speed of response each time, - not specific, act against common microbial antigens..

-- The second is adaptive immune system (T and B cells), - it is specific act against certain antigen, - increasing in magnitude and speed of response in re-exposure to the same antigen (memory)
+- The innate immune system (the first to act;), - consists of physical, chemical and cellular defenses against pathogens(complements and cells) - Cells are macrophages, neutrophils, basophils and eosinophils - present and act the same in all people against general antigens (not specific). - it is monotonic; the same magnitude and speed of response each time, - not specific, act against common microbial antigens.. - The second is adaptive immune system (T and B cells), - it is specific act against certain antigen, - increasing in magnitude and speed of response in re-exposure to the same antigen (memory)